kgaboriau/BattleShip/README.md

 New Skills Learned:
 1. Using cookies
 2. Importing other js projects from gitHub
-3. Relationship between, js script, DOM, and CSS
+3. Relationship between, JS, DOM, and CSS

 If I had more time:
 1. More focus on UI design